Physical Adversarial Attack meets Computer Vision: A Decade Survey: Introduction

-Deep Neural Networks (DNNs) have achieved impressive results in a variety of fields: from computer vision~\cite{voulodimos2018deep} to natural language processing~\cite{otter2020survey} to speech processing~\cite{nassif2019speech}, and it is increasingly empowering many aspects of modern society.
-Nonetheless, \citet{SzegedyZSBEGF13} found the adversarial samples in 2014, which can mislead DNNs-based models into making incorrect predictions and significantly degrade the performance of state-of-the-art deep learning algorithms.
-This is a groundbreaking work that exposes the vulnerability of DNNs.
-Since then, researchers have delved into the adversarial sample and found it widely existing in most DNNs-based tasks.
-They designed adversarial clothing~\cite{thys2019fooling} to evade surveillance, adversarial eyeglass~\cite{sharif2016accessorize} to deceive face recognition systems, etc. Increasingly, these methods use a class of techniques called adversarial attacks.
+\IEEEPARstart{D}{eep} Neural Networks (DNNs) have achieved impressive results in a variety of fields: from computer vision~\cite{voulodimos2018deep} to natural language processing~\cite{otter2020survey} to speech processing~\cite{nassif2019speech}, and it is increasingly empowering many aspects of modern society.
+Nonetheless, Szegedy \textit{et al.} \cite{SzegedyZSBEGF13} discovered in 2014 that adversarial samples can cause DNNs-based models to produce incorrect predictions, leading to a significant degradation in performance.
+This is a groundbreaking work that exposes the vulnerability of DNNs, casting a shadow over their reliability and security.
+Since then, researchers have conducted extensive explorations into adversarial samples, revealing their pervasive existence across a wide range of DNNs-based computer vision tasks~\cite{carlini2017towards,xiao2018generating,inkawhich2019feature,yuan2019adversarial,zhao2020towards,diao2021basar,cai2022zero,wei2022towards}.
+They designed adversarial clothing~\cite{thys2019fooling} to evade person detectors, adversarial eyeglasses~\cite {sharif2016accessorize} to deceive face recognizers, etc. Increasingly, these methods use a class of techniques called adversarial attacks.